usebetter/snapsort/README.md

     --partial-blur-min-percent 50 \
     --dry-run

+- Orientation sorting is enabled by default; pass `--split-orientation no` to skip creating `landscape/` and `portrait/` folders.

 How it works
+- Orientation-first when enabled: files move to `landscape/` or `portrait/` before blur/duplicate decisions, so blurred/duplicate outputs stay nested under their orientation folder.
 - Duplicate detection via perceptual hashing (pHash) with a Hamming-distance threshold.
 - Blur detection via variance of Laplacian with a configurable threshold.
 - Face-aware blur: with `--blur-on faces` (default), blur decisions are based on human faces only: